Raattis/LinearHierarchy/README.md

           node_1_2_1

 ```
-turns into two arrays
+corresponds to this block of memory
 ```
 values:    root, node_1, node_1_1, node_1_2, node_1_2_1, node_2, node_2_1, node_3
 depths:    0,    1,      2,        2,        3,          1,      2,        1
 ```
-which can be visualized like this:
+which can be more clearly visualized like this:
 ```
            root---v----------------------------------------v-----------------v
                   |                                        |                 |